Buffett mulls change to canny Bank of America stake if dividend rises

 Bank of America last boosted its dividend 50 percent after passing its most recent stress test in June.

-The preferred investment was among several totaling more than $25 billion that Berkshire made from 2008 to 2011 in Dow Chemical Co, General Electric Co, Goldman Sachs Group Inc and other companies, when Berkshire was often seen as a lender of last resort.
+The preferred investment was among several totaling more than $25 billion that Berkshire made from 2008 to 2011 in Dow Chemical Co (DOW.N), General Electric Co (GE.N), Goldman Sachs Group Inc (GS.N) and other companies, when Berkshire was often seen as a lender of last resort.

 Most have since been redeemed, and Buffett has lamented the loss of their mid- to high- single-digit or double-digit income streams.